raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 identity of the initiator (client or server) serves as a 17-bit unique identifier for a particular operation on a session.

-An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
+As described in {{header}} An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
 At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction